 A common problem with poor web hosting, for example, is downtime.
 This is essentially what happens when your website randomly shuts down and goes offline, because it cannot handle the amount of traffic received or data stored.
 Downtime can have a serious impact on your online business, which is why we recommend going for a paid hosting provider, even if it requires some initial investment.

-A few examples of good hosting providers include HostGator, BlueHost, Hostinger, and GoDaddy, and you can discover the best web hosting services in our guide, or peruse a list of the top best free web hosting services if you're on a tight budget.
+A few examples of good hosting providers include HostGator (opens in new tab), Bluehost (opens in new tab), Hostinger (opens in new tab), and GoDaddy (opens in new tab); peruse a list of the top best free web hosting (opens in new tab) services if you're on a tight budget.

 Step 2: Choose a hosting plan